Self-Assessment

 Research Foundation

-This tool implements the UCLA Loneliness Scale (Version 3) developed by Dr. Daniel Russell and colleagues.
-The scale items are reproduced as published in Russell (1996), Journal of Personality Assessment.
-The UCLA Loneliness Scale is made available for non-commercial research and educational purposes by its authors.
+This assessment is informed by the UCLA Loneliness Scale (Version 3) developed by Dr. Daniel Russell and colleagues.
+The items follow the publicly available scale as published in Russell (1996), Journal of Personality Assessment, 66(1), 20-40.
+This tool is not affiliated with or endorsed by UCLA or Dr. Russell.

 Important Limitations